krother/python_testing_tutorial/README.md

 # Python Testing for Trainers
-**Build courses on automated testing in Python**
+**A Course building Toolkit**

 ## Contributors
 Kristian Rother, Magdalena Rother, Daniel Szoska

 ## Overview
-The material here allows you to prepare training courses on automated testing in Python.
-It contains components that you can combine to tailor your course towards
+This toolkit helps you to prepare training courses on automated testing in Python.
+It allows you to create courses with interchangeable

-* the testing framework used
+* testing frameworks
-* the experience of your participants
+* background of participants
-* the duration of the course
+* course duration

+Our aim is to save you preparation time while leaving room for your own ideas.

+Most of all, we hope you have fun in your next course.

 ## How to make a course
 Build a course using the following formula:

-    course = prototype + challenges + tools
+    course = theme + challenges + tools

-### The Prototype
+### Theme
-The prototype is the story you wrap your content in.
-It is the driving force that will motivate trainees to keep going.
-In this tutorial, Herman Melville's *Moby Dick* will be used as a prototype.
+The content of the course is wrapped into a *Moby Dick* theme: trainees will count frequent words in Melville's book about the white whale.
+The theme is the driving force that will motivate trainees to keep going.

 ### The Challenges
 Challenges are problem descriptions relevant to the topic of the course.
 They are related to real-world problems.
 Challenges are more general than e.g. tasks for trainees.
-You can adjust challenges easily to fit to a given difficulty or time frame.
+You can adjust challenges to fit to a given difficulty or time frame.
 They are the raw material to create both *tasks* and *learning objectives*.

 ### The Tools
 Tools are what your trainees will use to solve the challenges.
 They include: Python programs, code examples, example data etc. Tools are interchangeable.
 The material given here works with different Python testing frameworks.